 The Local Program Plan must include activities that address community need and readiness and are reasonable based upon funds approved in the OHA approved local program budget.

-The Local Program Plan must outline how LPHA intends to ensure access to comprehensive, culturally responsive and high-quality, evidence-based reproductive health services with a focus on serving those with limited resources and experiencing health disparities.
+The Local Program Plan must outline how LPHA intends to increase access to reproductive health services through meaningful community engagement and partnerships and the development of responsive policies and programattic actions

 The Local Program Plan must be submitted to OHA by June 15th of each year for OHA approval.

-OHA will review and approve all Local Program Plans to ensure that they meet statutory and funding requirements relating to assurance of access to Reproductive Health services.
+OHA will review and approve all Local Program Plans to ensure that they meet statutory and funding requirements relating to access to reproductive health services.

 LPHA must use funds for this Program Element in accordance with its local program budget, which has been approved by OHA.
 LPHA must complete and submit its local program budget for PE 46 funds, by June 15th of each year for OHA approval, using the Local Program Budget Template and as set forth in Attachment 2, incorporated herein with this reference.
 Modification to the approved local program budget may only be made with OHA approval.